-Join Ryan Kittleson for an in-depth discussion in this video Modeling the facial cavities, part of Character Modeling in Blender.
+Join Ryan Kittleson for an in-depth discussion in this video Modeling the facial cavities, part of Blender: Character Modeling.

 The sculpt that we were retopologizing didn't have true eye sockets, an inner mouth, nostril holes, or ear holes.
 For one, the sculpt couldn't be subdivided enough to contain those things.
 And second, it would be too much work to try to retopologize up inside those cavities anyway.
 So now we're left with all those parts being unresolved.
 In this video, I'll show you how to finish it off.
 Let's do the eye first.
 What I want to do is hit Tab to go into Edit Mode, and let's zoom in on the eye.
 And let's go to Edge Select Mode, and pick one of these edges around the edge of the eye.

 Now let's go into Select, and Edge Loop.
 Now I want to extrude this Edge Loop so that it goes inwards.
 So I want to look at the eye in kind of an angle like this.
 And let's go to extrude region.
 I just want to pull this inwards a little bit.
 There's not an exact thickness you should go for.
 But something like this is probably good.
 I'll just go ahead and left click to lock it in.
 Okay, let's extrude that one more time.
 Go ahead and click extrude region, and pull it back just a little bit.
 And now, left click to lock it in.
 And I'm going to look at it from this other view now, and what I want to do is just kind of grow this.